Sanofi

 Our Key Ambitions for Biodiversity

-• By 2030: All sites located near sensitive areas will also implement specific biodiversity management plans.
+• By 2030, all our sites located near biodiversity sensitive areas will have developed specific biodiversity management plans;

-Our ambitions also include the Deforestation-free sourcing of priority nature-based ingredients (key raw materials derived from wood, cattle and palm oil).
+• We encourage sourcing priority raw materials from deforestation-free sources (key raw materials derived from wood, cattle and palm oil);

 Ensuring the Sustainable Sourcing of Raw Materials